How many pupils are at St James Senior Girls’ School?

 When are your Open Events?

-We hold our main Open Morning and Open Evening in the Autumn Term.
-At these events, prospective parents can have a guided tour of the school given by a current pupil, visit our subject exhibitions and hear addresses from our Headmistress, a Year 7 pupil and some of our Sixth Formers.
-In addition, each term we hold a ‘School in Action’ morning during which visitors can have a tour of the school and see it on a ‘normal’ working day, as well as hearing presentations from our Headmistress and some pupils.
-Please click here for information on our Open Events.
+We hold our main Open Events in the Autumn Term.
+At these events, prospective parents can have a guided tour of the school given by current pupils, visit our subject exhibitions and hear addresses from our Headteacher, a Year 7 pupil and some of our Sixth Formers.
+In addition, each term we hold Open Mornings during which visitors have a tour of the school and see it on a ‘normal’ working day, as well as hearing presentations from our Headteacher and some pupils.

 Should I bring my daughter with me when I visit?

 Some parents prefer to see the school themselves first before returning for a second tour with their daughter.
-Others bring the whole family so that everyone is involved in the decision making process.
-The Autumn Term Open Events are the best ones to bring your daughter to as they provide an opportunity for her to meet and talk to the largest number of St James girls and teachers.
+Others bring the whole family so that everyone is involved in the decision-making process.
+The Autumn Term Open Events are the best events to bring your daughter to as they provide an opportunity to meet and talk to the largest number of St James pupils and teachers.

 What is the entrance procedure?

-Almost all candidates are interviewed by our Headmistress, Mrs Labram, or a senior member of staff.
+All candidates are interviewed by our Headteacher, or a senior member of staff.
 There are no trick questions in the interview: we are simply trying to find out more about our candidates and their interests.
-After meeting the pupil, the interviewer will then meet the girl’s parents.
-This meeting allows prospective parents to tell us anything they would like the school to know about their daughter and ask any questions they might have about the school.
+After meeting the pupil, the interviewer will then meet their parents.
+This meeting allows prospective parents to tell us anything they would like the school to know and to ask any questions they might have about the school.

 How can we prepare our daughter for the entrance tests?

 There is no specific revision pupils can do for the entrance tests.
-The best advice is that girls should relax and try to answer all questions to the best of their ability.
+The best advice is that pupils should relax and try to answer all questions to the best of their ability.

 What is the ratio of applicants to places available?

 This varies year by year.
 However, for Year 7 entry in September we can have 8 applicants for each place.

 What paperwork do we need to provide for the admissions process?